Back to articles

 What's Coming Next

 GrindLab is in active development.
+The Grinder plan is now available: the Free plan stays free, and Grinder unlocks the whole tool.
 Here's what's on the roadmap:

-- Crusher tier (Q3 2026): Decision trees, advanced exploitation features, and tools for the most dedicated grinders.
+• Crusher & beyond: decision trees, advanced solvers, and niche tools for the most dedicated grinders.

 The best way to stay updated and influence what gets built next is to join the GrindLab Discord.
 Feature requests from the community directly shape the product roadmap.